Skip to main content

 September 11, 2022

-Today we want to visit the school in Fulkharka to get an impression of its progress and the scholarships it has awarded.
-Since we are already in Bhumestan, it is not far away.
-20 minutes walk.
-But as we want to set off, it immediately starts to rain heavily.
-So we decide to take the jeep.
+Today we want to visit the school in Fulkharka to get an impression of its progress and the scholarships awarded.
+Since we're already in Bangladesh, it's not far now—a 20-minute walk.
+But as we're about to set off, it immediately starts to rain heavily.
+So we decide to take the jeep after all.

-We are received by Arjun.
-He proudly shows us the progress of the school and shows us around.
-Two huge buildings are under construction.
-Until now, the main building was the school's only real building.
-This means that the classes are spread across everything possible (and impossible) in the area around the school.
-After we had visited various classes, I was officially welcomed in the principal's room.
-I was presented with a “token of love” as a thank you for the support of the young people.
+We are greeted by Arjun.
+He proudly shows us the school's progress and shows us around.
+Two enormous buildings are under construction.
+Until now, the main building was the only proper building for the school.
+As a result, the classes are spread out across the school's surroundings.
+After visiting various classes, I was officially welcomed into the principal's office.
+I was given a "token of love" as a thank you for supporting the students.

-The entire school has around 450 students.
-It is the only school in the region that offers levels 11 and 12.
-This means that around 100 students are enrolled in these two levels.
-Every year there are around 14-18 children in the region who are unable to complete these two levels due to poverty.
-Through our donations, we can support around eleven students each so that they can graduate from school with a certificate.
-After this conversation, I realize that just a little more would be enough to help all children in need.
+The entire school has approximately 450 students.
+It is the only school in the region offering grades 11 and 12.
+This means that a good 100 students are enrolled in these two grades.
+Each year, there are approximately 14-18 children in the region who are unable to complete these two grades due to poverty.
+Through our donations, we can support approximately eleven of these students each year, enabling them to obtain a school leaving certificate.
+After this conversation, I realize that only a little more would be enough to help all the children in need.

-We then move to the computer room.
-Some students who are currently participating in the scholarship program are present.
+We then move to the computer lab.
+Several students currently participating in the scholarship program are present.
 Also present are a few parents of former students.
-Everyone wants to say thank you.
-A young woman asks if she can say something.
+Everyone wants to thank everyone.
+A young woman asks if she may say something.
 Sunita stands up and begins her speech:

-Thanks to the scholarship, my life changed.
+Thanks to the scholarship, my life has changed.
 I am very grateful for this opportunity.
 Now, three years later, I work as a lecturer at the school.
-With the money I now earn I can support my mother and my sisters.
-For the students who receive the scholarship, it is the only chance for an educated life, a way out of poverty.
-Please continue this work because it gives us hope and saves so much suffering.
+With the money I earn, I can support my mother and my sisters.
+For the students who receive the scholarship, it is their only chance at an educated life, a way out of poverty.
+Please continue this work, because it gives us hope and saves so much suffering.

-Sunita's words touched me so much that tears began to fall, even though I'm not built close to the water.
-How often have I asked myself at home in sheltered Switzerland whether our work is even worth it and whether I should continue it.
-Now I know for sure that I have to continue this.
+Sunita's words touched me so deeply that tears streamed down my cheeks, even though I'm not exactly a crybaby.
+How often have I asked myself back home in sheltered Switzerland whether our work is even worth it, whether I should continue.
+Now I know with certainty that I must continue.

 A mother came and gave me Himalayan pepper from her garden.
-Thanks to our help, her two daughters were able to successfully complete school years ago and now also work as lecturers.
-A father proudly says that his son was able to join the military after graduating.
-This would not have been possible without a certificate and our help.
-I heard other success stories: a license for a hairdressing salon, a full-time scholarship in Japan, and much more.
+Her two daughters successfully completed school years ago thanks to our help and now also work as instructors.
+A father proudly tells me that his son was able to join the military after graduating.
+That, too, wouldn't have been possible without the certificate and our help.
+I heard more success stories: a license for a hair salon, a full-time scholarship in Japan, and much more.
 All thanks to our program.
-Last but not least, a current student tells me that he wants to run his own farm after studying agriculture.
-This also eliminated the last doubts as to whether I should really continue with this.
+Finally, a current student told me that he wants to run his own farm after completing his agriculture studies.
+This dispelled any remaining doubts I had about whether I should really continue with this.

 View from Bhumesthan